-Please use the menu at the top of this page to navigate and learn more about the amazing research and patients that are helping to advance companion animal medicine!
+Please use the menu at the top of this page and/or buttons below to learn more about the amazing research and pets helping to advance human and animal healthcare.

-Veterinary clinical trials are research studies involving client-owned animals with the ultimate goal of advancing animal and human health care.
+Veterinary clinical trials are research studies involving client-owned animals.
 These studies may try to identify the most effective therapies and practices for a given condition and/or increase our understanding of a disease process.

 Image of a person in blue scrubs reviewing a black and white x-ray on the computer.